 - Stainless steel water bottles may work but the lid is unlikely to be snug enough to create carbonation, plus the flavor grows stale more quickly compared to glass.

-5. Store bottles in boxes, cooler or cabinets where the mess and damage can be contained.
 This is a best practice at all times of the year, but especially if the weather is warm.
 It won’t prevent an explosion, but a mess can always be cleaned and a cooler is especially easy to handle.

 Oh No!
 I Think I Have A BOTTLE BOMB!
 What Now?